ykmuw/automl/README.md

 # AutoML
-* While a machine learning(ML) project requires iterative proceses from understanding data to tuning model parameters in order to develop a optimal model for data, some tasks in the analysis process can be automated.
+* While a machine learning(ML) project requires iterative processes from understanding data to tuning model parameters in order to develop an optimal model for data, some tasks in the analysis process can be automated.
 AutoML implements functions to accelerate the process of developing the ML model.
 <p align="center">
 <img src = "images/automl_diagram.jpg" width="800">
 </p>